rmletto/avalon-web-app/readme.md

 # Avalon Web Application

 ## Repository Note
-This repository was moved from an old one that contained solutions to assignment code in a course I did.
+This repository was moved from an old one that contained solutions to assignment code in a course we did.
 To avoid any future drama with cheating and academic integrity, I deleted the old repository and kept around this project.
 This effectively deletes the commit history of this repository, unfortunately.

 ## Getting Started
 Here's everthing you need to know to set up the program so that you can play a game of Avalon!